Research on applied physics in Electrotechnology

 Computer simulation is nowadays acknowledged by the industry as a powerful tool to improve the design of any component since it reduces design time and costs (among other benefits).
 However, proper representation of physical phenomena in real components, including the modelling of the mutual interaction of complex processes, has only been possible until recently thanks to the powerful computing systems available today.
 Some projects within this area are:

 - Generation, Growth and Collapse of Microbubbles During the Initial Stages of Breakdown in Dielectric Liquids: this project intends to simulate the early stage prior to the initiation of a streamer in a dielectric liquid.
-Charged particle drift, electrostatics, thermal and two-phase flow physics are involved in the multiphysics model. ;
+Charged particle drift, electrostatics, thermal and two-phase flow physics are involved in the multiphysics model.
+Electrohydrodynamic motion due to space-charge limited injection of charges in cyclohexane ; Simulation microbubbles during the initial stages of breakdown in cyclohexane (pdf 315 kB) Modeling of the production and drift of carriers in cyclohexane (pdf 191 kB)

 - Magneto-hydro-dynamic (MHD) modeling of electric plasma arcs in power components: this project is intended to simulate the physical properties of plasma arcs under high electric currents.
 It includes the interaction of thermal, electromagnetics, radiation and gas flow (CFD) physics.